Local Fishing Spots

 Middleton beach is a long walk from the car park to a small beach that is mixed ground but can produce good bass, rays and bream.

-Felpham has a long east to walk prom stretching from Middleton to Bognor.
+Felpham has a long east to west prom stretching from Middleton to Bognor.

 The beach changes from clean sand to the surface of the moon depending where you are and recent weather but can produce a lot of undulate rays, good bass along with pout, small turbot, smoothounds and silver eels.